WordPress/sustainability/events/welcome.md

 # Sustainable Events Handbook

-The journey toward a more sustainable world is long, but every action is a step forward.
+tl;dr: The journey toward a more sustainable world is long, but every action is a step forward.

 Each WordCamp event, whether in person or online, has an environmental impact—that's a given.
 However, opting for a sustainable alternative can make a positive impact.